|

 ballroom and took the spotlight for the first dance of the evening.
 They

-"Alpha Centaurians are gentle, wonderful people.
-The galaxy's good
+“Alpha Centaurians are gentle, wonderful people - the galaxy’s

-isn't like that.
 Most species would see them as pushovers and take advantage.
+Diplomatic

-Diplomatic relations with Raxacoricofallapatorius!
+relations with Raxacoricofallapatorius!
 The mind boggles.
-If
+If they don’t

 "Those were the guys who blew up Downing Street, weren't they?"